-- The first part is always the exact name of the package. - The second part refers to the version and may contain special characters:
+- The first part is always the exact name of the package. - The second part refers to the version and may contain special characters.
+See table below. - The third part is always the exact build string.
+When there are three parts, the second part must be the exact version.

-- | means OR.